PASSAGE11

 ii

-Blackbird you wildly turn
+Blackbird you wildly turn over

 tuft after tuft on the fresh mown